Harris and Starmer set terms for annual summit on trade and co-operation

 White House Correspondent

-Ireland and the UK will hold annual summits on trade and co-operation, the Prime Minister has said.
+The leaders of Ireland and the UK will hold annual summits on trade and security, the Prime Minister has said.

-During his first official visit to Dublin, Sir Keir Starmer said it is a “moment for reset” of relations between the UK and Ireland.
+Sir Keir Starmer said it is a “moment for reset” of relations between the UK and Ireland as he met Irish premier Simon Harris during his first official visit to Dublin.

-He visited Ireland’s capital for a meeting with Irish premier Simon Harris.

 Sir Keir said they had been able to agree the themes and structures of a summit in March 2025, to be held every year thereafter.

-Speaking at a roundtable meeting with Irish business leaders, Mr Harris identified justice, climate, culture, education and digitisation as areas of possible collaboration.
+On Saturday afternoon, the leaders shook hands at the doorway of Farmleigh House before moving inside where Sir Keir signed the visitors’ book.

+After greeting the Prime Minister at the Irish Government’s formal reception house for state visits, the Taoiseach wished Sir Keir “a hundred thousand welcomes” to Ireland.

-Commerce across the Irish Sea, a trade relationship worth 120 billion euro (£100 billion) a year which supports thousands of jobs, was at the top of the agenda.
+Commerce across the Irish Sea, a trade relationship worth 120 billion euros (£100 billion) a year which supports thousands of jobs, was at the top of the agenda.

 The Prime Minister said there was a need to be “ambitious and bold” when examining reform of regulation and trade barriers.